dkz2r/latex-novice-academic-publishing/episodes/07-tables.md

 ::: callout

-Vertical merging is not supported in LaTeX.
-Usually it is sufficient to leave empty rows in the table to create the impression of vertical merging.
+Vertical merging is supported in LaTeX by using the `multirow` package which has the `\multirow` command equipped with it.
+It is similarly structured as `\multicolumn` by using three arguments:

+- The number of rows which should be merged
+- The width of the column (i.e. 4em)
+- The contents of the merged rows.

+You can find an example in the challenges below.

 :::